This is the fourth post in a four-part series on taking the leap to go on camera to market your business.

 Communicate effectively with any accent

 For potential on-camera presenters an accent is no barrier to reaching out to audiences.
-In fact, there are basic principles that apply to anyone, with or without an accent, for communicating effectively on camera.
+In fact, there are basic principles that apply to anyone, no matter what their accent, for communicating effectively on camera.

 All you need to focus on are some basic principles of elocution, which is defined as the skill of clear, expressive speech.
 And they are: